-Nick Dunn, Chief Financial Officer (CFO)
+Jim Butler, Chief Financial Officer

-Michael McGhee, Non-executive Director
+Michael McGhee, Non-executive Director, GIP representative

 Michael McGhee is a transport partner of GIP and is based in London.
 He was a managing director of the Investment Banking Department of Credit Suisse and has been head of the Global Transportation and Logistics Group since 1998.
 Previously he was head of BZW’s Global Transportation Group, since founding it in July 1990, and has advised governments on several privatisations in the transport sector globally.

-David McMillan, Non-executive Director
+David McMillan, Non-executive Director, Calpers representative

 David started his career in the Diplomatic Service and is a fellow of both the Chartered Institute of Transport and the Royal Aeronautical Society.

-Bill Woodburn, Non-executive Director
+Bill Woodburn, Non-executive Director, GIP representative

 Bill Woodburn is the operating partner of GIP and is based in New York City and Stamford, Connecticut.
 Before joining GIP, he was the president and CEO of GE Infrastructure and previously president and CEO of GE Specialty Materials.